ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 ```

 ## 🪪 ContractMetadata
-Whenever you compile contracts within a Python script, `ethpwn` manages the compiled contract metadata in a *temporay* global `ContractMetadata` object that can be accessed via the `CONTRACT_METADATA` object.
+Whenever you compile contracts within a Python script, `ethpwn` manages the compiled contract metadata in a *temporay*  `ContractMetadata` object that can be accessed via the `CONTRACT_METADATA` variable.

 Note that, this object does NOT persists after the termination of your script.
 Instead, we store the corresponding `ContractMetadata` object only you record a contract in the `contract_registry` (in this case the contract being deployed is unambiguous).